Pythonaire/SMA_Photovoltaic/README.md

       "minStep": 0.001<br>
    }<br>
  >

- Follow the HAP-Python installation steps by using Photovoltaic.py.
+ Follow the HAP-Python installation steps by using Photovoltaic class.